nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 When you launch WerkIt! in subsequent sessions, please ensure that you run it from the same directory that you did when starting WerkIt! for the first time.

-**Warning:** It is highly recommended that you do not directly modify these files on your own as it may lead to instabilities in the application.
-If you do decide to modify the files, **please make a backup of the `werkItResources` directory** before modifying the files.
+<span class="box warning">⚠️**Warning:** It is highly recommended that you do not directly modify these files on your own as it may lead to
+instabilities in the application.
+If you do decide to modify the files, **please make a backup of the `werkItResources` directory** before modifying the files. </span>

 In the event that your application becomes unstable due to accidental file modifications, please replace the `werkItResources` directory with your backup copy.
 In a worst case scenario (i.e. if you don't have a proper backup